Mycrosys/marblesgame/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Firefox, Opera GX and Safari browsers.
+-   The Website was tested on Google Chrome, Microsoft Edge, Firefox, Opera GX and Safari browsers.
 -   The Website was viewed on a variety of devices such as Desktop, Laptop, iPad and different Android Phones.
 -   Friends were asked to review the site to point out any bugs and/or user experience issues.